kubernetes/test-infra/prow/cmd/tide/config.md

 * `merge_method`: A key/value pair of an `org/repo` as the key and merge method to override the default method of merge as value.
 Valid options are `squash`, `rebase`, and `merge`.
    Defaults to `merge`.
+* `merge_github_approve_tag`: The tag appended to the automatic commit message for each approver.
+A recommended value (if you want this feature at all) is `GitHub-approved-by` to make it clear that entries correspond to GitHub review approval, which is distinct from approval via the [`lgtm`](/prow/plugins/lgtm) and [`approve`](/prow/plugins/approve) plugins.
+If you set this property, you probably want to [enable *Dismiss stale pull request approvals when new commits are pushed*][pull-request-required-reviews] for your repository to avoid having tags entered for stale reviews.
+Leaving the property unset or setting it to an empty string will disable commit tagging.
 * `target_url`: URL for tide status contexts.
 * `pr_status_base_url`: The base URL for the PR status page.
 If specified, this URL is used to construct a link that will be used for the tide status context.
 It is mutually exclusive with the `target_url` field.